hirokimori/gluplot/README.md

 Log file viewer of Abbott's Freestyle Libre.

 ## Motivation

+After realizing that I am prediabetic (HbA1c 5.9), I need to lower my average glucose level and I want to know what kind of activity and food affects my glucose level by how much and how long.

-The web site (libre view) and the smartphone app provided by Abbott was not satisfactory for me in terms of the resolution of the glucose plot and the display of the annotated text (memo) because I wanted to know what activity affects my glucose level by how soon, how much and how long.
+However, The analysis functionalities by the Abbot's web site (libreview.com) and the smartphone app were not satisfactory - the resolution of the glucose plot is too low and the annotations I made are hard to relate with the plot.

+Luckily, the libreview.com has a data export function which provides a CSV file with all the information including the annotated text and the glucose values measured by 15 minutes interval.

+## Usage

+It's a web app - you can just upload your CSV file and done on [my web site](https://igo.cc/gluplot).

+Or, if you have a web site, you can run your own.
+All you need is to deploy a couple of javascript files.